izyafa/arch-hyprlean/README.md

 # Arch Lightweight Hyprland Setup
-This is a hyprland setup for my business-grade laptop with 8 gigs of ram that is dual-booting Win10 and Arch.
+This will be a hyprland setup for my business-grade laptop with 8 gigs of ram that is dual-booting Win10 and Arch. (not done yet)

 ### End Goals:
 - RAM usage on idle is 1 GB or less.